davamini/rtx_3070_bhphoto/README.md

 Searches for RTX 3070 availability given the provided urls

 ## To Do:
-CD into the rtx_3070_bhphoto folder
+CD into the rtx_3070_bhphoto folder.
 ### Install packages:

 ```bash